Last updated on August 19th, 2023 by Editorial Staff

-“Tahtib” refers to dancing with a stick, is the national folk dance that is performed to the tune of Mizmar.
-The national dress is “Kaftan” worn over the gallabiyya; a long garment with long sleeves.
+“Tahtib” which refers to dancing with a stick, is the national folk dance that is performed to the tune of Mizmar.
+The national dress is the “Kaftan” worn over the gallabiyya; a long garment with long sleeves.

 The Egyptian lotus flower is the national flower.
 It’s a symbol of the sun and rebirth, while hyphae thebaica is the national tree.
 It is a type of palm tree with edible fruit.